wilsolutions/SwiftUILandmarks/README.md

 # SwiftUILandmarks
-This is my practice project using:
+This was my initial practice project to experiment the following technologies:
-- SwiftUI to fetch and display data,
+- SwiftUI
 - Use of Combine
 - Core Graphics
 - Core Location